Pause and reflect

 Try pausing and reflecting, maybe there is a more valuable, rewarding and beneficial task or activity that you could be doing right now.

 Andrew Lewis is an Adult ADHD Coach, writer and founder of SimplyWellbeing.
-He has over 16,000 hours of experience in coaching over 600 adults with ADHD, including many ADHD business professionals and ADHD creatives.
+He has over 16,000 hours of experience in coaching over 600 adults with ADHD.
+Andrew helps entrepreneurs and creatives with ADHD thrive and achieve wellbeing and is always happy to have a free chat to discuss coaching.
 Andrew ran a major ADHD support group and even an ADHD diagnostic clinic for a while.
-Andrew is an adult ADHD Coach backed with business expertise from a twenty years career in software, from roles in programming, through marketing, sales and to running a few software start-ups.
+Andrew is an adult ADHD Coach backed with business expertise from a twenty years career in software, from roles in programming, through marketing, sales at IBM, then to running a few software start-ups.

 Simple planning without a diary or to-do list

-SimplyWellbeing logo
+SimplyWellbeing ADHD Coaching logo

 Copyright © 2025 SimplyWellbeing